OV00VO/restaurant-table-reservation/README.md

 pull request body.
 * Click "Create pull request" to submit your contribution for review.

-We appreciate your contributions to the project!
+I deeply appreciate your contributions to the project!

 ## 9. Licence